 Cara Barrineau has an extensive background in communications, business, and the arts.
 She brings 11 years of coaching experience and 23 years of professional acting experience to her role as a trainer and coach.
 She is passionate about creating a supportive and challenging environment to help each participant build awareness and take risks.

 Cara has worked extensively with a wide range of business segments, including technology, entertainment, government, and the financial industry.
-Select clients include: Executive Education Programs of Harvard & Columbia, Federal Reserve Bank, CIA, American Express, Citibank, IBM, Oliver Wyman, Johnson & Johnson, Hearst, Proctor & Gamble, Disney, Time Warner
+Select clients include: Executive Education Programs of Harvard & Columbia, Federal Reserve Bank, US Government, American Express, Citibank, IBM, Oliver Wyman, Johnson & Johnson, Hearst, Proctor & Gamble, Disney, Time Warner.

 Cara’s business background dates back to 1995 with Nextel, where she developed a training program for 11 indirect sales companies.
 She later moved to New York City where she continued her career in training and became an executive coach.